apepiot/SU-thesis-template/README.md

 ## How to format this manuscript for your need
 In the **document.tex** file
 * by default this template is set up in french, i.e. the names of the TOC, bibliography,... are in french.
-You can change that easily by commenting the line **\usepackage[francais]{babel}** to use the english version
+You can change that easily by commenting the line **\usepackage[francais]{babel}** to use the english version.
-* to adapt the title page: fill the
+* to adapt the title page: replace the text between brackets [] in the section _%-- 1.
+TITLE PAGE FORMATING --%_.